waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Professor Oak** (met at Mr. Pokémon's House): Gave me the POKéDEX.

 ## Puzzle Solutions
-- **Stuck on Warp/Event Tile:** If stuck on a warp or after an event, opening the main menu ('Start') and then closing it ('B') can resolve the issue.
-This has worked in multiple locations (Mr. Pokémon's House, Cherrygrove City) but failed in Elm's Lab.
+- **Stuck on Warp/Event Tile:** If stuck on a warp tile or after an event triggers, movement may be locked.
+Opening the main menu ('Start') and then closing it ('B') can sometimes resolve the issue.
+This has worked intermittently.

 ## Self-Corrections & Failed Hypotheses
 - The exit from Cherrygrove City to Route 29 is on the east side of the city at (39, 7), not the west.